vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Zealot.md

+---
+description: Zealots are skillful adventurers driven by their fervent belief in a particular cause.
+Whether monster slayers, witchfinders, revolutionaries, or holy crusaders: zealots can accomplish remarkable feats through the power of that belief.
+---

 # Zealot

 Zealots are skillful adventurers driven by their fervent belief in a particular cause.
 Whether monster slayers, witchfinders, revolutionaries, or holy crusaders: zealots can accomplish remarkable feats through the power of that belief.